 Hate to floss?
 Can’t weave a threader underneath your bridge?
-One of the easiest ways to clean dental bridges in San Diego is to use a water flosser.
+One of the easiest ways to clean dental bridges in Bankers Hill is to use a water flosser.
 Water flossers use a strong stream of water to flush out plaque and food debris in hard-to-reach spaces, including under or around fixed bridges.
-Our dentist in San Diego also recommends water flossing for people with a history of periodontal disease, who wear orthodontic appliances or have limited dexterity.
+Our dentist in Bankers Hill also recommends water flossing for people with a history of periodontal disease, who wear orthodontic appliances or have limited dexterity.
 If you like, you can mix an essential-oil based, alcohol-free mouth rinse into your water flosser to irrigate throughout your mouth.

 “Proxy” brushes (also called proxa brushes or interdental brushes) are also useful for cleaning larger spaces between a bridge and your gum tissues.
 Most proxa brushes can be used several times before disposing of them.
 They come in a variety of sizes, making it easier to find one that works for your specific needs.

 Tips for Fresher Breath

 With or without bridges, our dentist in Bankers Hill knows a thing or two about combatting chronic halitosis.
 Here are a few simple things you can do on your own to help freshen your breath each day:

 - Use a tongue scraper 1-2 times per day

 - Schedule a dental cleaning every six months

 - Focus on your gumlines, where bacteria are heaviest